-Requesting Party may suspend concessions or other obligations.
-As the amount of disbursement is published each year by the United States' authorities, the corresponding levels are clearly defined.
-India adds that the arbitrator in US - 1916 Act (EC) (Article 22.6 - US) acknowledged that the fact that the requested suspension had not been stated in quantitative terms did not, in and of itself, render a request for suspension of concessions or other obligations inconsistent with Article 22.21 A fortiori, in this case, the level of nullification or impairment and the level of suspension are quantifiable and identified at each moment, thus allowing the Arbitrator to determine their equivalence.
+published each year by the United States' authorities, the corresponding levels are clearly defined.
+Mexico adds that the arbitrator in US - 1916 Act (EC) (Article 22.6 - US) acknowledged that the fact that the requested suspension had not been stated in quantitative terms did not, in and of itself, render a request for suspension of concessions or other obligations inconsistent with Article 22.21 A fortiori, in this case, the level of nullification or impairment and the level of suspension are quantifiable and identified at each moment, thus allowing the Arbitrator to determine their equivalence.2

-Regarding the allegation according to which the Requesting Parties failed to identify an 2.17 amount of trade that would be covered by their request, India argues that nothing in Article 22 of the DSU requires a "trade effect" test for determining the level of suspension.
-India further argues that it is hardly possible to predict the particular "trade effect" of a tariff increase.
+Regarding the allegation according to which the Requesting Parties failed to identify an amount of trade that would be covered by their request, Mexico argues that nothing in Article 22 of the DSU requires a "trade effect" test for determining the level of suspension.
+Mexico further argues that it is hardly possible to predict the particular "trade effect" of a tariff increase.
 In addition, arbitrators have never previously considered the trade effect of a requested suspension.23

-3. Does India's request fail to meet the minimum specificity standard applicable in an Article 22.6 arbitration?
+3. Does Mexico's request fail to meet the minimum specificity standard applicable in an Article 22.6 arbitration?

-- In EC Bananas III (Ecuador) (Article 22.6 EC), the arbitrators stated that "the specificity 2.18 standards, which are well established in WTO jurisprudence under Article 6.2 of the DSU were relevant for requests for authorization to suspend concessions under Article 22.2 and for requests for referral of such matter to arbitration under Article 22.6".
-More particularly, the arbitrator considered that: - the request under Article 22.2 must set out the specific level of suspension (i.e. a level (a) deemed equivalent to the nullification or impairment caused by the WTO-inconsistent measure, pursuant to Article 22.4 of the DSU); and - (b) the request must specify the agreement and sector(s) under which concessions or other obligations would be suspended, pursuant to Article 22.3 of the DSU. - 2.19 The specificity issue whether requirement (a) has been met by India in its request, turns on whether the "specific level of suspension" should be expressed "in dollars and cents", i.e. monetary terms.
-This in turn depends on the determination of the substantive issue before the Arbitrator of whether the approach to nullification or impairment proposed by India and the other Requesting Parties is compatible with Article 22 of the DSU.
-We revert to this matter in Section III below. - With regard to requirement (b) above, we note that India's request expressly mentions GATT 2.20 1994.
-In addition, India's request, to the extent that it specifies that the suspension would consist of the imposition of "an additional import duty above bound custom duties on a final list of products originating in the United States125, unequivocally specifies the sector (trade in goods) concerned. - The question raised by the United States includes a second dimension if one applies mutatis mutandis to this case the standards of specificity developed under Article 6.2 of the DSU.
-This is whether the information provided by India on its proposed level of suspension was such as to prejudice the ability of the United States to defend itself (i.e., in this case, to make an informed
+- 2.18 In EC - Bananas III (Ecuador) (Article 22.6 - EC), the arbitrators stated that "the specificity standards, which are well established in WTO jurisprudence under Article 6.2 of the DSU were relevant for requests for authorization to suspend concessions under Article 22.2 and for requests for referral of such matter to arbitration under Article 22.6".
+More particularly, the arbitrator considered that: - (a) the request under Article 22.2 must set out the specific level of suspension (i.e. a level deemed equivalent to the nullification or impairment caused by the WTO-inconsistent measure, pursuant to Article 22.4 of the DSU); and - the request must specify the agreement and sector(s) under which concessions or (b) other obligations would be suspended, pursuant to Article 22.3 of the DSU. - 2.19 The specificity issue whether requirement (a) has been met by Mexico in its request, turns on whether the "specific level of suspension" should be expressed "in dollars and cents", i.e. monetary terms.
+This in turn depends on the determination of the substantive issue before the Arbitrator of whether the approach to nullification or impairment proposed by Mexico and the other Requesting Parties is compatible with Article 22 of the DSU.
+We revert to this matter in Section III below. - With regard to requirement (b) above, we note that Mexico's request does not specify the obligations which it may suspend.
+However, Mexico specified in its request that the suspension would apply to its "obligations in the trade in goods sector".
+Moreover, the joint written submission of Brazil, the European Communities, India, Japan, Korea and Mexico expressly refers to the imposition of a duty, thus implying that Mexico's suspension of obligations, if authorized, would take the form of suspension of concessions under the GATT 1994.25 - The question raised by the United States includes a second dimension if one applies mutatis mutandis to this case the standards of specificity developed under Article 6.2 of the DSU.
+This is paras.
+81-86.